nrmkirkwood/nrmkirkwood.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I guide industry and academia in Australia to work together & take sustainable technologies from the science lab into the real world.
+I help industry and academia in Australia to innovate together & guide sustainable technologies from the science lab into the real world.

 I've been working for over a decade in the areas of advanced energy materials research, research management, and industry-academia collaborations.